 Protected Area Permit Requirement

-Please note that the following information applies to the PAP application process to visit Sera Monastery during the 2013 Jangchup Lamrim Teachings.
-Applying for a PAP to visit a different part of India, or at a different time, may require a different application process.
+The following information applies to the PAP application process to visit Tibetan Settlements in Karnataka, South India.
+Applying for a PAP to visit a different part of India may require a different application process.

 Who is required to have a PAP?

-Sera Monastery is part of Lugsung Samdupling (Bylakuppe) Tibetan Settlement, an area which is classified by the Government of India as a Protected Area.
-Therefore, all foreign visitors to Sera/Bylakuppe are required to have a Protected Area Permit (PAP).
+Tibetan Settlements are classified by the Government of India as Protected Areas.
+Therefore, all foreign visitors to Bylakuppe, Mundgod & Hunsur Tibetan Settlements are required to have a Protected Area Permit (PAP).

-During the time of His Holiness’ teachings, all foreigners must have a PAP to enter Bylakuppe and attend the teachings, even if your accommodation is not within Bylakuppe.
-Therefore, while in Bylakuppe you should keep your PAP with you at all times to show the local authorities when you are asked for it.
+During the time of His Holiness’ Teachings, all foreigners must have a PAP to enter Tibetan Settlements and attend the Teachings, even if your accommodation is not within a Tibetan Settlement.
+Therefore, while in a Tibetan Settlement, you should keep your PAP with you at all times to show the local authorities when you are asked for it.

-Indian citizens and Tibetan R.C. holders are not required to have a PAP to visit Sera/Bylakuppe unless they have a foreign passport.
+Indian citizens and Tibetan R.C. holders are not required to have a PAP to visit Tibetan Settlements unless they have a foreign passport.

 How do I apply for a PAP?